tweag/nickel/doc/manual/typing.md

 }
 ```

-Now, filter can be used on numbers as in the initial example, but on strings as
+Now, filter can be used not only on numbers as in the initial example, but on strings as
 well:

 ```nickel